andywales83/MS-Project-1/README.md

 <!-- Space for the image of the Footer -->

 - Footer Section
+    - The footer section was created to be visually simplistic, yet allow sufficient space for additional content to be added in future updates.
+Content such as a signup link for a newsletter, or links to blog sections, giving additional benefit to returning users or first time visitors.
+    - The footer provides a user with the links needed to reach out and connect with the School via social media as well as the copyright information for the website

     ![Footer Image](Documentation/readme-images/website-footer.png)
 ### Features to implement in the future